stlehmann/pyads/doc/documentation/testserver.rst

 classes.
 Currently there are two handlers available:

  * :class:`~pyads.testserver.basic_handler.BasicHandler` always returns the same static responses.
 No data can be saved, any returned values are always 0.
  * :class:`~pyads.testserver.advanced_handler.AdvancedHandler` keeps a list of variables and allows for reading/writing variables.
-If a variable does not exist yet, it will attempt to quietly create it first.
+Variables need to be created upfront via :meth:`~pyads.testserver.advanced_handler.AdvancedHandler.add_variable`.

 Your requirements determine which handler is most suitable.
 You can also create your own handler by extending the :class:`~pyads.testserver.handler.AbstractHandler` class.
 Typically, the basic handler will require the least amount